Open Enrollment

 Medical plans for retirees under 65 are the same as those for active employees, though the retiree will pay the whole monthly premium.

-During Open Enrollment, you may enroll in, change, or cancel coverage using this form.
+During Open Enrollment, you may change or cancel coverage using this form.

 Social Security